milasudril/langmorph/README.md

 # Introduction

-`langmorph` is a command line tool to generate new words, given a set of known letter groups, and a text corpus.
+`langmorph` is a command line utility and library that generates new words, given a set of known letter groups, and a text corpus.

 ## Usecases